ayahamza1/MENABITs/index.md

-## A Public Database with All Egyptian BIT PDFs and Reviewed Texts
+## A Public Database of Egypt's BIT PDFs and Verified Texts

 This index includes a database of cleaned or transcribed treaty texts, each with its source PDF.
 Use of these files must credit Aya Hamza as the original compiler and owner.